dm5tt/LoRaHarvesterBox/README.md

 ### Energy

-- Capable of using a huge variety of energy storage devices: LiPo, LiFePo4, LTO, SIB, Supercap
+- Capable of handling a huge variety of energy storages: LiPo, LiFePo4, LTO, SIB, Supercap
 - Once cold-started (600mV) the TI BQ25570 energy harvester works down to 100mV.
 Maximum input voltage is 5.5V.
 - Up to 110mA can be used from the application
 - MPPT